 The code itself was in extremely bad shape - full of broken modules lacking any specification, a pile of bugs, complicated approach in building the architecture and data management.
 And last but not least - the test code coverage of the already built functionalities was close to zero %.

-To top it all, we were expected to stabilize the project while expanding its capacity and building new functionalities from scratch.
+To top it all, we were expected to stabilise the project while expanding its capacity and building new functionalities from scratch.

 How did we handle things?

 The above mentioned issues required good planning.
 In order to complete the task we split the team in two.
 The first micro team was going to seal the leaks and stabilise the system and the other team was responsible for building new functionalities.
 The code was a mess, the structure was tangled and there were no types defined at all.
 Not to mention we were supposed to work with a remote API which made things even more complicated.
 On the other hand the backend team was overloaded and the delivery of new functionalities and fixes was taking ages.
 That’s why we were expected to be agile and flexible and to be able to solve problems only on the frontend part of the system.
 Altogether we managed to fill the gaps and to rewrite pretty much all core modules of the application.

 Meanwhile we were busy working on the business demands of the client.
 The guys were providing new functionalities and making their best to deliver them in time while keeping the quality high.